CyVerse-learning-materials/DOI_request_quickstart/metadata.rst

 4. We encourage the use of metadata on subfolders and individual files in your datasets.

 .. tip::
 	Be sure to include at least 3 subject key words or phrases, so that people can discover your data!
+Each subject should be its own field (click on the plus next to "Subject".
+Do not use a comma-separated list.)

 .. tip::
 	Get recognition for your work by including `ORCIDs <https://orcid.org/>`_ for yourself and all creators and contributors.